Backhage/LearnASP.NET/README.md

 step by step guide, with explanations, on how to create a simple ASP.NET site from scratch.
 Code is available here under LittleAspNetCoreBook.

-*Note* The example in the book where Entity Framework is used to inject the ApplicationDbContext into the TodoItemService singleton does not work for me.
-I had to make the TodoItemService scoped instead of Singleton.